mbenford/ngTagsInput/CONTRIBUTING.md

 ## Setting up your environment

-Before writing your killing feature you need to have a few things set up:
+Here's what you need to do before start working on the code:

 1. Install Node.js (0.10.22 or higher)
 2. Install `grunt-cli` and `karma-cli` globally